 “We came up with a long-term agreement to pay me off on a contractual basis,” said Corneal.
 “The courts would have done nearly the same thing, so this is a better way.
 We are still working out the details between our two lawyers.”

 At present, the TTFA appears to be offering Corneal the job for three years with an option to pay him off more quickly if possible.
-It is uncertain what financial incentives are in place for the coach, who—at least in part—is working for money already owed to him.
+He will receive a monthly salary on top of the money already owed to him.

 Corneal said that, as technical director, he will oversee all of the TTFA’s football programmes, which include national youth football, the Elite Football Programme, grassroots football and women’s football.